google/exposure-notifications-server/RELEASING.md

 ## Create a release branch

 Ensure that you are on `main`, that you are up to date (the commit you want to cut the release at).
-This requires repo admin privelages.
+This requires repo admin privileges.

 ```shell
 git checkout -b release-${RELEASE_VERSION%??}